 - 1 c.
 Hot Water

 - 1 t.
-Raw Honey (You can use sugar too.
+Raw Honey (You can use regular honey or sugar too.
 The yeast just needs something to “eat” so it can rise.)

-- 2 T. Coconut Oil (I like to buy my coconut oil in bulk here, but you can buy it here and here on Amazon as well, or you could also use Olive Oil.)
+- 2 T. Coconut Oil (I like to buy my coconut oil in bulk here.
+You could use olive oil.)

 - 2¼ t.
 Active Dry Yeast (one package)

 - 2½ c.
-Freshly Ground Flour (I get my wheat berries here, but you can find some similar here too and then I grind them with this.)
+Freshly Ground Flour (I get my wheat berries here and grind them.
+You can find some similar here too.)

 - 1 t.
-Real Salt (I buy my Real Salt in bulk here, you can buy a shaker here, or a refill pouch here.)
+Real Salt (I buy my Real Salt in bulk here.)

 - 1 t.
 Aluminum Free Baking Powder or Baking Soda

-- Water: Get the water as hot as you can and put it in a bowl.
+- Water: Get the water as hot as you can and put it into a large bowl.

 - Coconut Oil, Honey, and Yeast: Add the coconut oil first so that it will melt, then add the honey, yeast, mix, cover with a towel, and let sit for 10 minutes.
 It should be nice and bubbly when you uncover it.